NLnetLabs/unbound-manual/source/manpages/unbound.conf.rst

 .. _unbound.conf.response-ip-data:

 response-ip-data: *<IP-netblock> <"resource record string">*
-    This requires use of the **"respip"** module.
+    This requires use of the ``respip`` module.

-    This specifies the action data for response-ip with action being to redirect as specified by *"resource record string"*.
+    This specifies the action data for
+    :ref:`response-ip:<unbound.conf.response-ip>` with action being to redirect
+    as specified by *<"resource record string">*.
-    "Resource record string" is similar to that of **access-control-tag-action:**, but it must be of either AAAA, A or CNAME types.
+    *<"Resource record string">* is similar to that of :ref:`access-control-tag-action:<unbound.conf.access-control-tag-action>`,
+    but it must be of either AAAA, A or CNAME types.
-    If the IP-netblock is an IPv6/IPV4 prefix, the record must be AAAA/A respectively, unless it is a CNAME (which can be used for both versions of IP netblocks).
+    If the *<IP-netblock>* is an IPv6/IPV4 prefix, the record must be AAAA/A respectively, unless it is a CNAME (which can be used for both versions of IP netblocks).
-    If it is CNAME there must not be more than one **response-ip-data:** for the same IP-netblock.
+    If it is CNAME there must not be more than one :ref:`response-ip-data:<unbound.conf.response-ip-data>` for the same
+    *<IP-netblock>*.
-    Also, CNAME and other types of records must not coexist for the same IP-netblock, following the normal rules for CNAME records.
+    Also, CNAME and other types of records must not coexist for the same *<IP-netblock>*, following the normal rules for CNAME records.
     The textual domain name for the CNAME does not have to be explicitly terminated with a dot (``"."``); the root name is assumed to be the origin for the name.